 The 16″ cymbal bills itself as a crash/ride but they’re ‘aving a bit of a laugh there, as it’s only good as a crash.

-With the band moving on to bigger things and with a BBC TV appearance booked, I decided to invest a bit more dosh into the kit, as well as adding a few antique percussive parts from my original (ahem) ‘pop star’ kit.
+With the band moving on to bigger things and a BBC TV appearance – and then being invited to join The Monochrome Set – I decided to invest a bit more dosh into the kit, as well as adding a few antique percussive parts from my original (ahem) ‘pop star’ kit.

 I dug up my well battered Paiste 505 Splash (which still sounds great) and an equally battered and seriously dented Salto cowbell, which, despite its damage, can still make a satisfying ‘donk’.